Adrean1983/burger-builer-react/README.md

 - third-exercise <-- Make burger component - Display in BurgerBuilder
 - fourth-exercise <-- Display burger ingredients.
 Add state use Object.keys to display list.
 - fifth-exercise <-- Add burger controls.
+- sixth-exercise <-- add and remove ingredients from the burger.
+Show the total price in UI.